 The sweet concoctions that Starbucks makes can load you up with sugars and calories.
 You have to be smart about what you are ordering.
 But if you really want a caramel frappuccino, have a small one, and then budget for it the rest of the day by balancing your day with healthy foods and exercise.

 Does the Mediterranean Diet Include Smoothies?

 If you want to drink smoothies, knock yourself out.
 I enjoy a good smoothie now and then.
 But I don’t drink them to lose weight.
-Depending on what you put in a smoothie, you can really consume a lot of calories in one drink.
+Depending on what you put in a smoothie, you can really drink a lot of calories in one drink.